gallicchio/learnSDR/docs/lesson05.md

 <b> A Short Review of the Video </b>

-1. Name the program, set the samp_rate to 1 mHz, and insert the RTL-SDR Source, Time Sink, and Frequency Sink.
+1. Name the program, set the samp_rate to 1 MHz, and insert the RTL-SDR Source, Time Sink, and Frequency Sink.
-2. Set the center frequency of the RTL-SDR Source to 315 mHz (marked as 'Ch0: Frequency (Hz)').
+2. Set the center frequency of the RTL-SDR Source to 315 MHz (marked as 'Ch0: Frequency (Hz)').
 3. Connect the RTL-SDR Source block to both Sinks.
 4. Press run, and then experiment using the Adafruit Keyfob.